greg-raven/Department-21/_posts/2008-11-22-all-about-women.md

 ---
-title: 'All about women'
+title: "All about women"
 author: 'Noam Sain'
 layout: post
 ---

 Q. Why are married women heavier than single women?

-A. Single women come home, see what’s in the fridge and go to bed.
-Married women come home, see what’s in bed and go to the fridge.
+A. Single women come home, see what's in the fridge and go to bed.
+Married women come home, see what's in bed and go to the fridge.

-Q. What’s the fastest way to a man’s heart?
+Q. What's the fastest way to a man's heart?

 A. Through his chest with a sharp knife.